ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-If there is no backlog, we should stop all nodes that have become stale (they
-are not doing any work).
-However, since Google charge per hour we only shut down
-machines in their 58th minute to get the most out of our money.
-We return the
-non-empty list of nodes to stop.

 Bila tidak ada timbunan pekerjaan, kita harus menghentikan semua node yang
 sudah basi (pengangguran / tidak punya pekerjaan).
 Akan tetapi, jangan lupa
 bahwa Google menarik bayaran berdasarkan waktu penggunaan (dalam hitungan jam),
 maka kita akan mematikan mesin tersebut pada menit ke 58 agar kita IRIT!
 Disini, kita akan mengembalikan daftar non-kosong dari node untuk dihentikan.

-As a financial safety net, all nodes should have a maximum lifetime of
-5 hours.

 Agar IRIT, semua node harus mati sebelum 5 jam.